sbtourist/clamq/README.md

 * clamq.activemq can be accessed with the "activemq" prefix.
 * clamq.rabbitmq can be accessed with the "rabbitmq" prefix.

-Then, simply run it as follows:
+Then, download the Clamq Runner from the Downloads section and simply run it as follows:

     java -jar clamq-runner-version-standalone.jar your.clj